- Download our Moving to Budapest Guide (PDF)

 Budapest is divided into 23 districts.
 Buda, the area west of the Danube, contains six districts; Pest, on the east bank, encompasses 16 districts; and there is also one district between the two on Csepel Island in the middle of the river.
-On the Buda side are also a number of suburbs that some expats, particularly those with children, choose to live in.
+On the Buda side are also several suburbs that some expats, particularly those with children, choose to live in.

 The districts are numbered in a clockwise direction from the centre of the city outwards, with the downtown districts having low numbers and the suburban districts having higher numbers.
 Of Buda’s six districts, the most popular ones for expats are districts 11 and 22.
 On the Pest side, districts 5, 6, 7 and 13 are favoured by expats.

-District 11 (Újbuda) is an affluent hilly residential area southwest of the city centre.
+District 11 (Újbuda) is an affluent, hilly residential area southwest of the city centre.
 The Sashegy and Sasad areas in this district are the most popular.
 District 11 straddles Gellért Hill and provides one of the most spectacular panoramic views of Budapest.
-Outdoorsy expats who love hiking are likely to enjoy living in this area.
+Nature-loving expats who enjoy hiking are likely to have a blast living in this area.

 Also known as the ‘town of wine and champagne’, District 22 (Budafok-Tétény) is home to several of Hungary’s major wine producers.
-The district allows spectacular views of the city and offers numerous restaurants and shopping centres, including the Campona Mall.
-There are also plenty of transportation options in District 22.
-Property prices have risen in this district in recent years, with demand highest in the upper parts of Rózsavölgy.
+The district provides spectacular views of the city and offers numerous restaurants and shopping centres, including the Campona Mall.
+There are also plenty of public transport options in District 22.
+Property prices have risen in this district in recent years, with the highest demand in the upper parts of Rózsavölgy.
 The area is popular with artists and musicians.

 Budapest's District 5 (Belváros) is as central as it gets.
 Apartments are the favoured choice of accommodation here.
 Belváros is close to restaurants, bars, pubs and shopping centres, as well as the main banking and financial district, and even Hungary’s parliament buildings.
 District 5 also plays host to other popular attractions like St Stephen's Basilica and the Soviet War Memorial – so during the high tourist season, this district can be busy.
-Because of its central location, accommodation in Belváros tends to be more expensive and generally smaller than in other areas.
+Owing to its central location, accommodation in Belváros tends to be quite steep and generally smaller than in other areas.